cap-js/docs/guides/data-privacy/audit-log.md

 In many cases you have additional master data describing more details of the data subject stored in a separate entity.
 In our terminology this has the semantics 'Data Subject Details'.

-In our example we have the additional entity `CustomerPostalAddress` which contains additional master data belonging to a certain 'Customer', but which are stored in a separate entity, for better clarity or better separation of concerns.
+In our example we have the additional entities `CustomerPostalAddress` and `CustomerBillingData` which contain additional master data belonging to a certain 'Customer', but which are stored in separate entities, for better clarity and better separation of concerns.

 ```cds